Skip to content

 How long does the drive from Prague to Budapest take?

-About six hours for the roughly 530-kilometre route, with comfort stops built in along the way.
+About five hours for the roughly 530-kilometre route, with comfort stops built in along the way.

 How many borders does this route cross?